payara/Payara-Community-Documentation/documentation/extended-documentation/hazelcast/cluster-members.md

-# Management of Hazelcast cluster members
+# Management of Hazelcast Cluster Members